OlyaBabkina/rsschool-2019Q1-cv/cv.md

 * tel: +375256554139;
 * github: <https://github.com/OlyaBabkina>*

 I'm a self-taught front-end developer.
-I've started lerning web technologies few month ago, but I improve my skills really fast because of my previous experience in coding with c++.
+I've started learning web technologies few month ago, but I've been improving my skills really fast because of my previous experience in coding with c++.
 For now I have basic knowledge of html, css and js.
 Also I have experience in working with node.js and node.js's frameworks.

 ## Skills:
 * ### Programming languages: